 When you become pregnant, you’ll be pleased that you can continue seeing your trusted Rego Park, Queens OB/GYN.
 He’ll stay with you through the delivery, in fact.
 The OB part of your prenatal care doctor’s designation means that in addition to being a gynecologist who manages and treats all your female issues throughout your life, he also is an obstetrician who can manage your obstetrical care during your nine months of pregnancy.
 Your trusted doctor will even deliver your baby.

 It’s vital that you find out when to start taking antenatal vs. prenatal care (which basically mean the same thing).
 You also want to receive early prenatal care to prevent birth defects.
-The National Institutes of Health recommends a schedule of visits that include:

 Routine Tests Performed